How To Break Up with an Insurance Panel and Reclaim Independence for Your Therapy Practice

 No matter what the situation – splitting up is never quite so simple, or easy.

-The decision to maintain a relationship with an insurance panel is an important one that many private practice therapists face.
-While being a credentialed provider can offer benefits, there are situations where it becomes necessary to break up for personal or professional reasons.
+The decision to maintain a relationship with an insurance panel is an important one.
+It's a decision that many private practice therapists face.
+Being a credentialed therapist has its benefits, but there are situations where it's better to break up.
+The reasons could be both personal or professional.

-In this blog post, we’ll explore the considerations involved in this decision and provide therapists with guidance on how to break up with an insurance panel and communicate the change to their clients.
+In this blog post, I'll go over whats involved in this decision.
+I'll also include some guidance on how to break up with an insurance panel and communicate this with your clients.

 Reflect on Your Motivations for Ending an Insurance Panel Relationship